IsaacZacher/Portfolioo/animation_ex.md

 # Animation
 ---
-Here is a smaple of code that i wrote to animate a simple figure.
+Here is a smaple of code that I wrote to animate a simple figure.

 ```python
 import numpy as np